How to Kill Black Mold without Killing the Environment!

 Black Mold Removal with Grapefruit Seed Extract

-Getting rid of black mold with grapefruit seed extract is a process very similar to using tea tree oil.
+Getting rid of black mold with grapefruit seed extract oil is a process very similar to using tea tree oil.
 It is a natural and non-toxic green way to go in removing black mold in the home.

 Its practical application disinfects, deodorizes AND is safe for everyday use in the home around pets and children.
 Your family and the environment will appreciate it!